 Having a psychotic illness has impacted every single part of my life in some way or another.

-Although more children are now being diagnosed with and treated for Schizophrenia, it is considered to be rare in childhood.
+Although more children are now being diagnosed with and treated for schizophrenia, it is considered to be rare in childhood.
 When I was a child, it was pretty much unheard of.
-Explaining that I hear voices in my head and live in a state of constant paranoia is hard enough as an adult, but as a child it was too much for me to even understand myself.
+Explaining that I hear voices in my head and live in a state of constant paranoia is hard enough as an adult, but, as a child, it was too much for me to even understand myself.
 So, I lived through a very dark and disturbing time alone.
-I have struggled with my mental health for as long as I can remember, everything from hallucinations, delusions, manic episodes, to anxiety, self-harm and obsessive-compulsive thoughts.

 I was finally treated for psychosis in my early twenties and was diagnosed with schizophrenia.
 I remember asking a doctor if she could make me “normal” like all the other girls my age.
 I thought my life was over.
 I would never have the future I had imagined.
 There was not some magic wand that could “fix” everything, and the prospect of having a long-term, incurable illness felt like a punishment.
 I had already lived nearly my entire life with psychosis, thinking there would be an end to it.
 Finding out that this was a permanent, irreversible thing is what got to me the most.

 It’s easy to get caught up with the stigma that surrounds schizophrenia.
 The word "psychotic" is constantly misused in everyday conversation; people use it to describe a person’s behaviour that they don’t approve of.
 Experiencing hallucinations, delusions or disorganised thinking is psychotic.
 Psychosis is a serious illness; it is not an insult.